Header images courtesy of Oh My Food Recipes and @randytann (Instagram)

 One of our childhood favourites is the stir-fried beef hor fun.
-The noodles used here are typically flat and very wide, cut in little rectangular pieces rather than long stripes is the way we like it.
-Stir-frying the noodles is a popular cooking method but it requires a lot of technique and a strong fire to keep the noodles al-dente and separate instead of a gooey mess that is all stuck together.
+Noodles used here are typically flat and very wide, cut in little rectangular pieces rather than long strips.
+Stir-frying the noodles is a popular cooking method, but it requires a lot of technique and a strong fire to keep the noodles al dente and separate instead of a gooey mess that is all stuck together.
 With soy sauce and thin slices of beef, you can find this common dish in almost any cha chaan teng.
 Kam Wah Café is a popular place where you can find stir-fried beef hor fun.

-We mentioned that stir-frying is a popular cooking method, so this time we are going to talk about the most basic chow meen, which is stir-fried noodles.
-These thin noodles may look like they are easier to stir fry than the thick hor fun mentioned above, but it takes a lot of practice to fry them in a way that doesn’t break the brittle noodles, and you still got to make sure you are stirring them enough to get the wok aroma cooked into the noodles.
+We mentioned that stir-frying is a popular cooking method, and another dish that is prepared using this method is the basic chow mein (炒麵), which is stir-fried noodles.
+These thin noodles may look like they are easier to stir-fry than the thick hor fun mentioned above, but it takes a lot of practice to fry them in a way that doesn’t break the brittle noodles.
+You also still have to make sure you are stirring them enough to get the wok aroma cooked into the noodles.
 Everything needs to be just right: the number of noodles, the amount of soy sauce, the balance of oil, and the perfect texture.
-Try a perfect bowl of soy sauce chow meen for yourself at Xin Dau Ji.
+Try a perfect bowl of soy sauce chow mein for yourself at Xin Dau Ji.

-Another popular form of noodles to stir-fry is vermicelli, and a popular dish that uses them is the Singaporean-style fried noodles.
-The vermicelli is mixed with local curry powder, bean sprouts, scrambled eggs, bell pepper, ginger, soy sauce, and chillies.
+Another popular form of noodles to stir-fry is rice vermicelli, and it is used in Singaporean-style fried noodles.
+Vermicelli noodles are mixed with local curry powder, beansprouts, scrambled eggs, bell peppers, ginger, soy sauce, and chillies.
 You can choose to have it with meat, seafood, or just as a vegetarian option.
-We’re not really sure why it is named after Singapore since it is arguably more Canto-Chinese than Singaporean, but it is a staple dish that you can find in almost all local cha chaan teng establishments.
-Try them at Kam Wah Café!
+We’re not really sure why it is named after Singapore since it is arguably more Canto-Chinese than Singaporean, but it is a staple dish that you can find in almost all local cha chaan teng.
+Try it at Kam Wah Café.

-Time for a bit of extravagance: make way for the lobster yee meen!
-Yee meen is a thick, hand-rolled noodle that is similar to ramen, with a texture that’s perfect for scooping up sauces.
-This particular dish is usually the grand finale to a Cantonese seafood banquet, where a whole lobster is sliced up and cooked in a cheese sauce before it is slathered all over the yee meen.
 The thick noodles are sometimes deep-fried as well, so you can have a golden crunch to go with the seafood cheese sauce.
 Trust us when we say you will be back for more!
-Sai Kung is one of the best places to have lobster yee meen, with Chuen Kee Seafood Restaurant and Sing Kee Seafood Restaurant as the top destinations.
+Sai Kung is one of the best places to have lobster yi mein, with Chuen Kee Seafood Restaurant and Sing Kee Seafood Restaurant as the top destinations.